49 trips around the sun is not just a quick skip through the park.

 My older friends are quick to tell me that I’m still young.
 It seems that as long as someone is older than you, then you’re still young.
 It goes right to the top.
 My father, in his mid-70’s, was telling me about the old-timers he drives around in his bus for Veterans gig.
 The guys in their 80’s and 90’s look back on people in their 70’s and say “What, your only 70?”

-I know and have know people up there in their 80’s.
+I know and have known people up there in their 80’s.
 My first mentor Hildred made it to 85 or so.
 My buddy Giuseppi is 83 and seems to almost exist outside of time.
 Doc Cheatham is the oldest person I ever met, and he had chops in his 90’s.
 When I met him, he told me to tell Hildred to call him right away, there was music to play!

 As I write I’m about to turn 49, my last year in the 40’s.
 I’ll never forget Roy Campbell turning 50 and telling me he made the 50 yard line.
 I never had a mid-life crisis, at least I didn’t suddenly start driving a motorcycle or something like that.
 I have had somewhat of a musical mid-life crisis however.